Surfer12/onlinefoodclassfiles/README.md

 ## Prerequisites

 - Java Development Kit (JDK) 8 or higher
-- Apache Maven (for dependency management and building the project)
+- Gradle (for dependency management and building the project)

 ## Folder Structure